nus-cs2113-AY2122S1/ip/docs/README.md

 - If an empty or blank task description is given, the ToDo task will not be added and a warning will be given.
+- Leading and trailing spaces of `TASK_DESCRIPTION` will be removed.

 Example: `todo read book`